 Why use influencer marketing for e-commerce?

-Most influencers focus on a specific niche within their content – which means their followers are also following them especially for this kind of content.
+Most influencers focus on a specific niche within their content – which means their followers are also following them, especially for this kind of content.
+For example, followers of a book influencer are always looking for book reviews and recommendations!
 Therefore, influencers are a very good way to reach a specific target group.

-Influencers are often followed for product recommendations.
+Influencers are often followed for their expertise in some niche.
 For example, if someone starts sharing their hair growth journey on Instagram, they’d probably attract followers who are interested in growing their hair.
 Thus, their followers would also be interested in the influencer’s feedback and product recommendations for hair care.

 • Influencer marketing can be measured and optimized